 All-natural herbal teas are healing when added to your dog’s foot bath.

 Make a foot bath of these teas separately or combined: chamomile, sage, echinacea, goldenseal or decaffeinated green tea.
-They have mild astringents that heal sores or wounds … plus antioxidant and anti-inflammatory properties help stop itching.
+They have mild astringents that may help heal sores or wounds … plus antioxidant properties to help support skin health.
 Use a few tea bags to a gallon of warm water, or the ACV soak, and allow to steep.
 Rinse your dog’s paws for 30 seconds, then air-dry.

 Here are some causes of interdigital cysts so you’ll know what to watch for in the future.